JoaoPedroHenriquesB/JoaoPedroHenriquesB/README.md

 <h2 align="left">Hi 👋!
-My name is João Pedro and I'm a Junior Backend developer, from Brazil</h2>
+My name is João Pedro and I'm a Backend developer, from Brazil</h2>

 ###

-<h4 align="left">💻 - Junior Backend Developer passionate about solving problems and turning ideas into code.<br>🎯 - I started my programming journey in 2023 and since then I've been exploring different technologies and building projects that challenge me.<br>🌍 - Besides coding, I love learning about software architecture and best development practices.</h4>
+<h4 align="left">💻 - Backend Developer passionate about solving problems and turning ideas into code.<br>🎯 - I started my programming journey in 2023 and since then I've been exploring different technologies and building projects that challenge me.<br>🌍 - Besides coding, I love learning about software architecture and best development practices.</h4>

 ###